Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/NPCs/The Library/The Archetypes/The Trickster.md

 - Sisyphus

 ### Motivations
-- List of Motivations
+- Use [[The Library]]'s power to influence the timeline for good

 ### Magic Items / Abilities
+- Master of Illusion
-- None
+- Plane Shift

 ### Allies
 - [[The Editors]]